enlightn/enlightn-docs/getting-started/usage.md

 ## Before Running Callback

-If you wish to run some code before Enlightn runs its analyzer checks, you can register a "beforeRunning" callback like so:
+If you wish to execute some code before Enlightn runs its analyzer checks, you can register a "beforeRunning" callback like so:

 ```php
 use Enlightn\Enlightn\Enlightn;